International

 Other Corporate Taxes

-Entities within the financial services sector are usually subject to a special payroll tax.
-The tax rate is 5% and shall be calculated on the wage base.
-The tax is payable by companies where the employees spend more than 30% of their time on VAT-exempt financial services.
+Entities within the financial services sector are generally subject to a special payroll tax.
+This tax is set at a rate of 5% and is calculated based on the wage base.
+Companies where employees spend more than 30% of their time on VAT-exempt financial services are subject to this tax.

 A NOK 0.013 per kWh natural resource tax applies to hydropower activities, based on one-seventh of the produced kWh for the income year in question and the six previous years.